toopher/toopher.github.io/_posts/2013-11-19-toopher-on-rails-example.md

 end
 ```

+With this, users can add and remove Toopher.

 During pairing, we store details about the request in the session.
-The same endpoint is polled by client-side JavaScript until the user accepts the pairing or the pairing times out (no response for 60 seconds, in this case).
+The `toopher_create_pairing` endpoint is polled by client-side JavaScript until the user accepts the pairing or the pairing times out (no response for 60 seconds, in this case).
+Note that we have a 90 second timeout in JavaScript in case the server doesn't work as expected.

-With this, users can add and remove Toopher.

 ## Authentication changes
 Your standard login might look something like this: